Alberta vs. Ontario: Which Province is Best For You?

 Housing Costs

-In Ontario, the Greater Toronto Area witnessed an average home price of over a million dollars in early 2024, while the market trend showed a dip due to increased inventory and stagnating sales.
-Even with a projected decrease, Ontario's home prices are expected to hover significantly above pre-pandemic levels.
+In Ontario, the Greater Toronto Area has an average home price of over a million dollars, while the market trend showed a dip due to increased inventory and stagnating sales.
+Even with a projected decrease, Ontario's home prices are expected to hover significantly above other parts of the country.
+People moving from Toronto to Calgary are likely to experience the biggest differences in housing prices.

-Alberta's real estate is on an upward trajectory, with homes in Calgary and Edmonton experiencing substantial annual increases in prices, signalling a robust market.
-The booming market indicates more affordable housing options, starkly contrasting Ontario's fluctuating but still high prices.
-The promise of more affordable living in Alberta, coupled with a lower tax burden, raises residents' purchasing power.
+Meanwhile, while homes in Calgary and Edmonton have been experiencing annual increases in prices, they still remain more affordable than the Toronto area.
+The promise of more affordable housing in Alberta, coupled with a lower tax burden, raises residents' purchasing power.
 This financial breathing room creates a lower barrier of entry for first-time buyers in Alberta than they may find in Ontario.

 Utilities and Other Necessities